MatanMelamed/computer_graphics/README.txt

 If you lost the last level you will repeat it.

 Application Structure
-Core - the package that contains application components GameFramework starts the GameLoop which make calls per FPS.
+com.matan.studies.computergraphics.Core - the package that contains application components GameFramework starts the GameLoop which make calls per FPS.
 GameLoop invokes GameFramework calls of Update and Render, Rendering will go as: